risawitama/verbose-potato/README.md

-## I was going to learn how to juggle, but I didn't have the balls.
+## What did the calculator say to the student?
+You can count on me.